FuturamaNerd/EPAM-training-repo/README.md

-This is my repository for the practice problems in the introductory phase of EPAM's softwhere testing training program It contains:
+This is my repository for the practice problems in the introductory phase of EPAM's softwhere testing training program.

+It contains:

 preliminary research into software testing